Ariful-Haque74/Application-demo/README.md

 # Application-demo
-This is my first GitHub Repository.
+This is my first GitHub Repository.\n
 Author-Ariful Haque